devonorourke/tidybug/docs/sequence_filtering.md

 rm dada2.mock.exactMisses.qza
 ```

 We then export the each of the `*.mock.qza` artifacts and save the HashIDs for each of the mock samples.
+Each of these files are available in a directory named for each denoising pipeline - see [this parent directory for access to all files](https://github.com/devonorourke/tidybug/tree/master/data/classify_comps/mock_comps).
 ```
 qiime tools export --input-path dada2.mock.exactHits.qza --output-path exact_seqs qiime tools export --input-path dada2.mock.partialHits.qza --output-path partial_seqs